"GUNPLAYS: is a series of five plays by William Electric Black addressing inner city violence and guns.

 "Subway Story (A Shooting)" will be the fifth and final play in the GUNPLAYS series addressing inner city violence and guns.
 While other plays of this series have been rather realistic in style, this final installment is more mystical, employing physical theater, choral chanting and stylized movement.
 It is set mostly on the New York subways.

-The play is the unfolding of a young girl's composition, which she must complete to pass junior English.
+The play is the unfolding of an essay by an African-American teenage girl named Chevonn, which she must complete to pass junior English.
 It is supposed to be nonfiction but instead turns out surprisingly literary in style.
-In it, a failing high school student named Chevonn seeks to obtain a gun in order to shoot her abusive mother.
-This quest is narrated in a fantastical mashup of literary images that are part Lewis Carroll and part queasy reality, revealing issues affecting our children including alienation, discrimination, bullying and the easy availability of firearms.
-Chevonn's tale strongly suggests how parents need to perceive the hopeless their kids face and how this can make young people lash out with guns or turn them on themselves.
+In her composition, a troubled, abused high school student combs the subways, seeking to obtain a gun in order to shoot her mother.
+Her quest is narrated in a fantastical mashup of literary images that are part Lewis Carroll and part queasy reality, revealing issues affecting our children including alienation, discrimination, bullying and the easy availability of firearms.
+Chevonn's autobiographical tale strongly suggests how society needs to perceive the hopelessness that kids face and how this can make them lash out with guns or turn them on themselves.

 The piece challenges us with what leads young people to gun violence: a convergence of individual, family, peer, school and community risk factors.
 Of all these, studies suggest, the strongest predictor of youth gun violence is exposure to or history of violence.
 We are prompted to ask ourselves: are we desensitized or numb to the pressures our children endure, like people who stand passively by while tragedies incubate in plain sight around them?